Changes to Canada's Mortgage Market

 OSFI’s B-21 Guideline on Residential Mortgage Insurance Underwriting Policies and Procedures, which came into effect in June 2015, focusses on the mortgage insurer’s interaction with lenders as part of the insurance underwriting process and includes on-going due diligence into a lender’s operations and its risk management processes.

 Because larger down payments and shorter amortization periods are now required, some people who would have qualified for a mortgage before may not qualify now.
 As a result, borrowers may respond by either deciding to postpone their purchase of a home or by buying a less expensive home.

 Historically, Canadians have been very prudent borrowers, and the best evidence of this is the mortgage-in-arrears statistics in Canada, which track the number of households that have not made mortgage payments in three or more months.

-Canada’s banks have a strong track record of careful, prudent lending and, according to the World Economic Forum, for being the soundest banks in the world for seven years running.
+Canada’s banks have a strong track record of careful, prudent lending and, according to the World Economic Forum, for being the soundest banks in the world for eight years running.1

 Canada’s banks adhere to prudent lending standards and ensure that consumers take on debt loads that are manageable.
 Because of this, Canada avoided the problems seen in the US housing market in recent years.

 Banks, the government, regulators, and consumers all play an important role in ensuring that the Canadian mortgage and housing market remains stable and sound, which it has been for many years.

 1 World Economic Forum, Global Competitiveness Report 2008, 2009, 2010, 2011, 2012, 2013, 2014 and 2015